ondras/mp/README.md

 This is a music player built on web technologies.
 It can be used as a standalone cross-platform application (using [nw.js](http://nwjs.io/) or [Electron](http://electron.atom.io/)) or as a web page.

-The trick here is that the code base is shared: the very same application code that runs the web page is used in a standalone app.
+The trick here is that **the code base is shared: the very same application code that runs the web page is used in a standalone app**.

 ## Features, planned and implemented

 - [x] Sound playback
-  - [x] Supported formats: all that your {browser,Electron,nw.js 0.12} supports
+  - [x] Supported formats: all that your {browser,Electron,nw.js} supports
   - [x] Routing to WebAudio graph
 - [x] Playlist
   - [x] Basic control